alvilgau/CloudyMcCloudface/doc/doc.md

 ## RabbitMQ vs Redis

 A prototype of *TSA* was implemented using RabbitMQ for inter-service communication, e.g. passing analyzed tweets from *tweetstream-service* to the *webserver-service*.
 This implementation worked quite well for message passing but RabbitMQ was not enough to fulfill our requirements: the state information (i.e. which user tracked which keywords) was lost when a *tweetstream-service* went down, because the service stored this information in main memory.
 This lead to the problem that the clients didn't receive any more tweets, because after a restart, the *tweetstream-service* no longer knew about the state he had before.
 This absolutely disagreed with the stateless process and share-nothing concept.
 This is why redis was chosen as a distributed cache for storing the app's state.
 When a service goes down and restarts a few seconds later, it is now able to query the current state information from redis and is able to create a new connection to the Twitter Streaming API.
-Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, it was also chosen for inter-service communication instead of RabbitMQ .
+Due to the fact that redis also provides a reliable fast publish/subscribe messaging model, it was also chosen for inter-service communication instead of RabbitMQ.
 This seemed to fix the state loss problems.
 Except when multiple instances of the *tweetstream-service* were started at the same time...

 ## Let the Battles Begin